 Good corporate governance is an integral part of our CR programme.
 It ensures that CR continues to be integrated into the strategic decision-making of the business.
 This in turn, enables us to be committed and organised to understand and respond to the short and long-term CR issues that are material to our businesses, manage our key risks, and respond to the needs and concerns of our stakeholders.

-Overall responsibility for our CR programme rests with the executive chairman.
+Overall responsibility for our CR programme rests with the Group Chief Executive Officer.
 CR and community affairs issues are regularly considered by the board; a corporate affairs activity report, which includes updates on our CR and community involvement activities, is presented at each board meeting.
-The group executive committee, which includes the executive directors and senior management, and is chaired by the executive chairman, reviews and approves the CR programme and budget.
+The group executive committee, which includes the executive directors and senior management, and is chaired by the interim executive chairman, reviews and approves the CR programme and budget.

-Ongoing management of the CR programme is undertaken by Provident Financial’s CR manager, community affairs manager and community affairs executive, who are supported by a number of working groups made up of representatives from our subsidiary businesses.
+Ongoing management of the CR programme is undertaken by Provident Financial CR team, who are supported by a number of working groups made up of representatives from our subsidiary businesses.

 These governance structures are underpinned by a range of corporate and division-specific policies which set out the codes of conduct, controls, processes and requirements of all employees and divisions within the Group, as well as at the corporate office.